Magnesium oxide: Production

 Calcining at different temperatures produces magnesium oxide of different reactivity.
 High temperatures 1500 – 2000 °C diminish the available surface area and produces dead-burned (often called dead burnt) magnesia, an unreactive form used as a refractory.
 Calcining temperatures 1000 – 1500 °C produce hard-burned magnesia, which has limited reactivity and calcining at lower temperature, (700–1000 °C) produces light-burned magnesia, a reactive form, also known as caustic calcined magnesia.
 Although some decomposition of the carbonate to oxide occurs at temperatures below 700 °C, the resulting materials appear to reabsorb carbon dioxide from the air.

 Applications

+Refractory insulator

+MgO is prized as a refractory material, i.e. a solid that is physically and chemically stable at high temperatures.
+It has the useful attributes of high thermal conductivity and low electrical conductivity.
+According to a 2006 reference book:

+MgO is used as a refractory material for crucibles.
+It is also used as an insulator in heat-resistant electrical cable.

+Biomedical

+Among metal oxide nanoparticles, magnesium oxide nanoparticles (MgO NPs) have distinct physicochemical and biological properties, including biocompatibility, biodegradability, high bioactivity, significant antibacterial properties, and good mechanical properties, which make it a good choice as a reinforcement in composites.

 Heating elements

-MgO is prized as a refractory material, i.e. a solid that is physically and chemically stable at high temperatures.
-It has two useful attributes: high thermal conductivity and low electrical conductivity.
-Filling the spiral Calrod range top heating elements on kitchen electric stoves is a major use.
-"By far the largest consumer of magnesia worldwide is the refractory industry, which consumed about 56% of the magnesia in the United States in 2004, the remaining 44% being used in agricultural, chemical, construction, environmental, and other industrial applications."
-MgO is used as a basic refractory material for crucibles.
+It is used extensively as an electrical insulator in tubular construction heating elements as in electric stove and cooktop heating elements.
+There are several mesh sizes available and most commonly used ones are 40 and 80 mesh per the American Foundry Society.
+The extensive use is due to its high dielectric strength and average thermal conductivity.
+MgO is usually crushed and compacted with minimal airgaps or voids.